SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 <!-- TODO: Rearrange - Maybe use this section to refer to another section that is more focused on setting arbitrary environment variables in general -->

 You can use GitHub secrets to set environment variable values with sensitive information.
 For example, a password.
-The value of this variable will not appear anywhere in the report or in the console.
-You also will be unable to take a screenshot of the page and ALKiln will avoid taking an error screenshot.
+ALKiln will avoid taking error pictures of pages with sensitive information.
+The value of a secret variable will not appear anywhere in the report or in the console.

-:::info
-This is also useful if an organization wants to create a variable that all of its repositories will be able to use.
+:::danger
+Avoid taking pictures of pages with sensitive information.
+It is possible to trigger those pictures in Steps you write yourself, but we highly recommend against that for security reasons.
 :::

+GitHub secrets can be useful if an organization wants to create a variable that all of its repositories will be able to use, though right now Story Tables are unable to use GitHub secrets to set variables.

 1. Follow the [GitHub instructions](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to set one or more GitHub secrets.
 You can add these to one repository's secrets or you can add these to your organization's secrets, whichever is right for you.